Johnny Smith (wrestler): All Japan Pro Wrestling (1989–2003)

 In February 1989, he followed The Dynamite Kid to wrestle for All Japan Pro Wrestling (AJPW) and replaced Davey Boy Smith as Dynamite Kid's tag team partner in September 1990, reforming The British Bruisers.

 In between tours in All Japan, Hindley would wrestle the independent circuit in the United States and Canada, as well as brief stints in Extreme Championship Wrestling.
 He would also wrestle in Europe for Catch Wrestling Association under the name Dynamite Smith.

 On 10 April 2003, Hindley collapsed prior to his match at an All Japan Pro Wrestling show.
 Paramedics were called to the Hiroshima Arena and Hindley was rushed to a local hospital, having lost feeling in some parts of his body, but was in stable condition at a local Japanese hospital.
+It was reported that the day before on 9 April in Osaka, Hindley suffered a serious leg injury, similar to "Dr. Death" Steve Williams's torn hamstring a few years prior, back in the States for the WWF.
+That night, he teamed with Gigantes, defeating Kazushi Miyamoto and Satoshi Kojima in what ended up being the final match of his career.

-Some believe this incident to be connected to a previous injury.
-Sometime after the incident, Hindley retired.
+Sometime after the incident, Hindley decided to retire after more than two decades in the ring.
 He was planning to make a comeback in March 2004 for IWA Japan, but chose to remain retired for health reasons.